 |Sales Account Manager||

-The EMIS implementation fee is based primarily on expected labor hours, and perhaps not surprisingly, experience.
+The ERP implementation fee is based primarily on expected labor hours, and perhaps not surprisingly, experience.
 Experience is the difference when it comes to estimating the time and level of effort required for a successful implementation.
 With hundreds of successful software implementations under our belts, we’ve come to learn what works, what doesn’t, and how to spot problems before they take root.

 In order to determine the level of effort and timeline for an implementation project, we draw on insights from our history of implementation projects.
 EnergyCAP sales representatives work with each customer to determine which software features, integrations, and services are appropriate for their respective organizations.
 With this information in hand, the EnergyCAP representative then works with our Project Management Office to compare past projects with the current client’s needs and attributes.
 Using historical averages and expected nuances, the teams will then budget the time and resources required to successfully implement your EnergyCAP solution.

-On average, a full EMIS implementation project requires 6–12 months to complete.
+On average, a full ERP implementation project requires 6–12 months to complete.
 Timelines vary widely with project size and scope, and the EnergyCAP representative provides a detailed timeline with milestones and definitions of ENC and client responsibilities.
 The duration of the project is most impacted by the client’s ability to provide information and make decisions.

 The ENC project manager may offer multiple options for integrating EnergyCAP with metering, BAS, accounting, and other platforms.
 The best method for integration depends on the capabilities of the platform with which we’re integrating EnergyCAP and the customer-specific goals for the integration.
 In most cases, the best path forward for integration boils down to a handful of questions:

 How is data made available from the platform?